 You can receive a personal health budget in most areas of England if you are eligible for this level of funding to pay for your care.

-Health Care funding from the NHS will have the right to ask for a personal health budget.
+Health Care funding from the NHS is entitled to have a personal health budget.

 The Clinical Commissioning Group, responsible for commissioning services in your local area will also need to have the ability to both offer and support you to access a personal health budget.